Skip to main content

 Research Interests & Areas

-Dr. Rick’s work has been published in several respected communication journals and books, including the Journal of Applied Communication Research, the Journal of Family Communication, Qualitative Research Reports in Communication, and the Journal of Nonprofit Leadership and Management.
+Dr. Rick’s work has been published in several respected communication journals and books, including the Journal of Applied Communication Research, the Journal of Family Communication, Women's Reproductive Health, Qualitative Research Reports in Communication, and the Journal of Nonprofit Leadership and Management.
 She has also led trainings for local and national organizations on topics such as microaggressions, diversity and inclusion, effective communication, staying true to one's mission, balancing work and life, and public speaking.
 She’s a trained mentor through the Lean In Circles program, which supports women in leadership and professional growth.

 PhD Organizational Communication